 update();

-draw();

 }

 As discussed, an FPS of 60 is required to maintain the sense of real-time interactivity.
 When the game complexity increases, one problem that may arise is when sometimes a single loop can take longer than 1/60th of a second to complete, causing the game to run at a reduced frame rate.
 When this happens, the entire game will appear to slow down.
 A common solution is to prioritize which operations to emphasis and which to skip.
 Since correct input and updates are required for a game to function as designed, it is often the draw operation that is skipped when necessary.
 This is referred to as frame skipping, and the following pseudocode illustrates one such implementation: